thosgood/this-weeks-finds/markdown/101-151/week150.md

 definition.
 So let me start with a little review, and then plunge ahead.

-A generalized cohomology theory assigns to each space × a bunch of groups h^n^(X), one for each integer n.
+A generalized cohomology theory assigns to each space × a bunch of groups h^n(X), one for each integer n.
 We impose some axioms that make them work very much like ordinary cohomology.
-However, when × is a point, we no longer require that h^n^(X) is trivial for nonzero n.
+However, when × is a point, we no longer require that h^n(X) is trivial for nonzero n.
 It may not seem like much, but it turns out to make a big difference!
 There are all sorts of very interesting examples.